 Earlier this year, details of Uber Eats customers leaked onto the dark web after a security breach.
 These details include full names, contact numbers, trip details, bank card details, and account creation dates.
 Because of this breach, customers might receive phone calls from scammers searching for even more personal and financial information.

 Americans give more money to good causes at the end of December than at any other time of year.
 With philanthropy on our minds during the holidays, scammers raising money for a "nonprofit" or "charity" can easily dupe us.
 Fake charitable solicitations can sound so realistic, you can see how fraudsters fool so many people.
 Scammers impersonate genuine charities year-round, but the problem is more pronounced during the holiday season when so many of us want to give to good causes.

 Fraudsters exploit our vulnerabilities very easily.
 After a tough year for everyone, more of us will want to donate to charitable organizations this year, and scammers know this all too well.
 Recent trends include COVID-19-related scams, where fraudsters pretend to be from the World Health Organization (WHO) or charitable organizations and ask for money or account information.

-Part of the spam problem is something called call spoofing, where scammers deliberately change the phone number they are calling from, making it appear as though the call is coming from a nonprofit or charity.
+Part of the spam problem is something called call spoofing, where scammers deliberately change the phone number they're calling from, making it appear as though the call is coming from a nonprofit or charity.
 The person on the other end of the phone appears genuine but has a hidden motive: To steal your money or personal information.
 "Ask the fundraiser for the charity’s exact name, web address, and mailing address, so you can confirm it later," says the Federal Trade Commission (FTC).
 "Some dishonest telemarketers use names that sound like large well-known charities to confuse you."

 A fake charitable solicitation call might sound like this:

-- Hi.
+Hi.
 I'm calling on behalf of The Salvation Army.
 Would you be interested in making a small donation for the holidays?

-- We are raising money for local communities affected by the COVID-19 pandemic.
+We are raising money for local communities affected by the COVID-19 pandemic.
 Click here to donate.

 If in doubt, donate to the nonprofit or charity directly instead of clicking on URLs in emails and text messages.

-RoboKiller is a powerful spam call and SMS blocker that prevents dangerous holiday scams like those above.
+Robokiller is a powerful spam call and SMS blocker that prevents dangerous holiday scams like those above.
 You can stop fraudsters who pretend to be calling from parcel delivery companies, food delivery services, nonprofits, and charities.
-Here are the benefits of downloading RoboKiller onto your Android or iPhone this holiday season:
+Here are the benefits of downloading Robokiller onto your Android or iPhone this holiday season: